makovalab/lab-website/content/member/saswat_kumar_mohanty.md

 +++

-I am interested in understanding the evolution of non-B-DNA structures in primates.
-Currently, I am working specifically on a specific type of non-B-DNA structure called the G-quadruplex or G4.
-I am developing bioinformatic tools to analyse genome wide distribution of these structures.
+Saswat is interested in understanding the evolution of non-B-DNA structures in primates.
+Currently, he's been working mainly on a specific type of non-B-DNA structure called the G-quadruplex or G4.
+He' s been developing bioinformatic tools to analyse genome wide distribution of these structures.